diwic/fdringbuf-rs/README.md

 It's flexible:
  * By using file descriptors for signalling, you can wait on several fds at the same time.
 I e, you can have the same thread waiting for more than one buffer, if you wish.
- * You can decide what type of fd you want (eventfd, pipes, or something else).
+ * You can decide what type of fd you want - eventfd, pipes, or something else.
-(If you don't know where to start, use eventfd as that would give best performance.)
+(If you don't know where to start, use eventfd for best performance.)

 It's usable:
  * No allocations - suitable for real-time usage.